macOS High Sierra vs Windows 10 comparison

 Like Photos on the Mac the Windows Photos app lets you store, share and edit photos.
 As with Photos on the Mac the Windows app is a companion app to the one you might use on a Windows tablet or mobile phone.

-It strikes us that the Photos app on Windows isn't as feature rich as Apple’s Photos app but whether that matters to you depends on how much of a budding photographer you are.
+It strikes us that the Photos app on Windows isn't as feature rich as Apple’s Photos app - it seems that's what Paint is for - and whether that matters to you depends on how much of a budding photographer you are.

 Web browser: Safari vs Edge